OpenFn/grassroot-soccer/README.md

 ## (2) Integration Flows
-The solution is a one-way CommCare-to-Salesforce integration that connects the following CommCare forms:
+The solution is a one-way CommCare-to-Salesforce integration that connects the following CommCare forms.
+These workflows have been updated in June 2025 in line with GRS's migration to a new Salesforce org(Amp Impact) which uses [this](https://drive.google.com/file/d/1pJeABynp42uQbumfYj0MaBmlBWn00ZDF/view?usp=drive_link) data model.
+The workflows below have been updated and remapped to work with the new data model:
 | WF Code | Workflow Name                           | WF Steps                                                                                                                                                                                                                                            | Amp Impact Object(s)                                                                 |
 |---------|-----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|
 | WF1     | Create Intervention                     | - Upsert GRS event with type "Intervention" <br> - Event session gets created automatically <br> - Upsert Event Participation using Coach external ID                                                                                              | `GRS Event (Intervention)` <br> `Event_Participation__c`                              |